3.7 Admins

 3.7.3.2 Creating Permissions Presets (Roles)

-At the top of the permissions block you can see the dropdown list with a button "Save" on the right.
+At the top of the permissions block, you can see the dropdown list with a Save Template button on the right.
 This is an instrument to create Permissions Presets to apply them to other admins.

 Example:

-- Create a new role by choosing the corresponding variant from dropdown list and pressing "Save".
+- Create a new role by choosing the corresponding variant from the dropdown list, entering its name, and pressing the Save Template button.
 Note that the role will be created immediately with the set of permissions that are already assigned to this admin, so you need to first assign all permissions, then create a new role.

 - To assign the set of permissions from an already created role, just choose the role from the dropdown list.
 Note that if you haven't saved your previous set of permissions, it will be lost, and you will need to manually restore it.